-- Use condoms until sex partner is vaccinated and immunity documented - Cover cuts and skin lesions - Not donate blood, plasma, body organs, tissue, or semen - Not share toothbrushes, razors, or injection equipment not completed the full immunization series, barrier protection methods should be utilized.
+- Use condoms until sex partner is vaccinated and immunity documented - Cover cuts and skin lesions - Not donate blood, plasma, body organs, tissue, or semen - Not share toothbrushes, razors, or injection equipment immunization series, barrier protection methods should be utilized.

 According to the American Association for the Study of Liver Diseases, patients with hepatitis B should be counseled regarding transmission to others.
-For casual sex partners or steady partners who have not been tested or have
+For casual sex partners or steady partners who have not been tested or have not completed the full

-(https://www.aasld.org/sites/default/files/2019-06/ HBVGuidance_Terrault_et_al-2018-Hepatology.pdf.
-Last accessed June 15, 2020.)
+(https://journals.lww.com/hep/Fulltext/2018/04000/Update_on_prevention,diagnosis,and_treatment_of.34.aspx.
+Last accessed June 14, 2023.)